sodasmile1121/mips-pipelined-cpu/README.md

 **Note:** The diagram sourced from Wikimedia Commons illustrates a generic pipelined processor architecture (without a forwarding unit and hazard detection unit).
 Although it differs from the specific implementation based on "Computer Organization and Design - The Hardware/Software Interface" (4th Edition), Figure 4.60, I have opted to use it for illustrative purposes and copyright considerations.

 ## Description
-This project implements a pipelined processor with hazard detection logic in Verilog/VHDL by adding forwarding and stalling features.
+This project implements a pipelined processor with hazard handling logic in Verilog/VHDL by adding forwarding and stalling features.

 ## Features
 - Implementation of MIPS instruction set architecture (ISA).